NataliRocha/Curso-MinicampXPe/README.md

 # minicamp-xpe
-Exercícios realizados no primeiro módulo do curso.
+Exercícios realizados no primeiro e no segundo módulo do curso.